FireflyOS/Firefly-Kernel/README.md

 **Fork of FireflyOS**

-This is indev branch, where I commiting some uncompleted changes. **There is no guarantee that OS can be builded!**
+This is indev branch, where I commiting some uncompleted things. **There is no guarantee that OS can be builded!**

 # Firefly-Kernel
 Kernel for Firefly